-Here we present quantitative and qualitative results obtained by our method (PuzLM) over various tasks, followed by some extensive ablation studies.
-Unless stated otherwise, all experiments were conducted with BART-base~\cite{lewis2019bart} as the Seq2Seq backbone, granularity $T=4$, reduced dimension $d=2^{10}$, and vocabulary size $k=2^{12}$.
-See full implementation details in the Supp.
+We have evaluated our PuzLM over a range of jigsaw reconstruction tasks, both quantitatively and qualitatively, followed by extensive ablation studies.
+Unless stated otherwise, all experiments were conducted with BART~\cite{lewis2019bart} Seq2Seq backbone, granularity $B=4$, reduced dimension $d=2^{10}$, and vocabulary size $k=2^{12}$.
+While we focus here on the most widely-used benchmarks, additional experiments (such as cross-dataset generalization, larger puzzles, cost analysis, \etc) as well as full implementation details are provided in the Supp.

-\subsection{Puzzle Solving Benchmarks}
+\subsection{Puzzle solving benchmarks}

-To evaluate the effectiveness of our blind puzzle reconstruction method, we compare it against a range of prior approaches on several established benchmarks.
-Despite being restricted to tokenized representations, with no access to raw visual input, our method achieves strong performance across all datasets, often surpassing state-of-the-art (SOTA) models that rely heavily on pictorial cues.